avolkov1/helper_scripts_for_containers/README.md

         a daemon session.
 Default: false

     --dockindock - Special options to enable docker in docker.
 Default: false

+    --privileged - Certain features of docker containers need to run in privileged mode.
+Refer to docker documentation for the privileged option explanation.
+With privileged option the NV_GPU (or NVIDIA_VISIBLE_DEVICES) environment variable is ignored.
+Use CUDA_VISIBLE_DEVICES for GPU isolation at application layer.

     -h|--help - Displays this help.
 ```